Ed Logg

 George Edward "Ed" Logg (born 1948) is a retired American arcade video game designer, first employed at Atari, Inc. and later at Atari Games.
 He currently resides in San Jose, California.
-He was educated at University of California, Berkeley and also attended Stanford University.
+He was educated at University of California, Berkeley, and also attended Stanford University.

 Career

-Logg was impressed with the Atari 2600 (then known as "Atari Video Computer System") and joined Atari's coin-op division and worked on Dirt Bike, which was never released due to an unsuccessful field test.
-He co-developed with Ed Rotberg Super Breakout after hearing that Nolan Bushnell, co-founder of Atari, wanted Breakout updated.
+Logg was impressed with the Atari 2600 (then known as the "Atari Video Computer System") and joined Atari's coin-op division.
+His first project was Dirt Bike, which was never released due to an unsuccessful field test.
+He co-developed Super Breakout with Ed Rotberg after hearing that Nolan Bushnell, co-founder of Atari, wanted an updated version of Breakout.
 He co-developed the video game Asteroids with Lyle Rains.
 Other games designed or co-designed by Logg include Centipede, Millipede, the Gauntlet series (with inspiration from John Palevich's Dandy), Wayne Gretzky's 3D Hockey and the home versions of the San Francisco Rush series.